Jadael/TMT/RhythML.md

    - *This scaling is specific to eurorack.
 If you are implementing RhythML in another environment, percentages should be translated according to the standards of that environment.
 For example, if you were parsing RhythML into MIDI, 0%-100% might become 0-127.*

 9. **Empty Cells**:
-   - An empty cell or a cell containing only whitespace or comments will leave the output's current voltage as-is, unless that "current voltage" was from a gate, trigger, or retrigger, in which case it reverts to 0.0.
+   - An empty cell or a cell containing only whitespace or comments will leave the output's current voltage as-is, so you only have to enter values on steps where a change is desired
+   - The exception to this is rows following trigger/gate commands: if the previous value was a gate, an empty cell reverts to 0v/0%, so you don't need to manually "close" every gate.

 Note that unlike MIDI or a Tracker, a single cell with a pitch in it does NOT automatically generate an associated gate or "note on", it just outputs one voltage for each column, like any typical eurorack CV sequencer.
 You would need to sequence the rhythm you want using another column, or handle rhythm with another module such as a clock or another sequencer (potentially even another Spellbook module!).